 - Subroutine arguments are passed on the stack, and can be accessed within the body of the subroutine starting at address EBP+8. - At the start of each subroutine: - i.
 Save EBP on the stack - ii.
 Copy the current value of the stack pointer (ESP) to EBP - iii.
 Create space within the stack for each local variable by subtracting the appropriate value from ESP.
-For example, if your function uses four integer local variables, each of which contains four bytes, subtract 16 from ESP.
-Local variables can then be accessed starting at the address EBP-4. - iv.
-Save any registers the function uses other than EAX, ECX, and EDX. - A subroutine's return value is typically stored in EAX.
+For example, if your function uses four integer local variables, each of which contains four bytes, subtract 16 from ESP. - iv.
+Local variables can then be accessed starting at the address EBP-4. - A subroutine's return value is typically stored in EAX.